Jaxx497/concertus/readme.md

 ## TODO

+- Fix history bug
 - Implement a playlist system (***)
-- Rework some of the theme construct
 - Search by album/artist (!)
     Should be simple, just need to do it
 - Ditch power mode (?)
-- Add more persistence (remember last selection)
 - Add more settings
-    - Update on start
+    - Update on start?
-    - Theme changer
 - Implement a secondary player backend (gstreamer?)